Soluble skew left braces and soluble solutions of the Yang-Baxter equation

-It follows at once from this that no abelian series can be shorter that the derived series.
-Also a brace is soluble if and only if its derived series reaches the identity subgroup after a finite number of steps.
+It follows at once from this that no abelian series of ideals can be shorter than the derived series of a soluble brace.
 As a consequence, simple soluble braces and minimal quotients of soluble braces are characterised. \begin{corolari} Let $B$ be a simple soluble brace.
 Then, $B$ is an abelian brace isomorphic to a cyclic group of prime order. \end{corolari}

 \begin{corolari} Let $I$ be a maximal ideal of a soluble brace $B$.
 Then, $B/I$ is an abelian brace isomorphic to a cyclic group of prime order. \end{corolari}

 Our focus now is the impact of these notions on the ideal and subbrace structure of a brace.
 In particular, we work towards a proof of Theorem~\ref{teo:soluble-chief^maximal}.